Composite Decking Cost

 Solid core uncapped composite decking costs £60 per m², and solid core capped composite costs £80 per m².

-PVC composite decking is cheaper than solid core, but more expensive than hollow core, coming in at around £40 per m².
+PVC decking offers a mid-range alternative to solid core, but more expensive than uncapped hollow core, coming in at around £40 per m².

 Composite Decking Prices per m²